Bishop of St Asaph: Middle Ages

 The Domesday Book of 1086 gives scanty particulars of a few churches but is silent as to the cathedral.
 Early in the twelfth century Norman influence asserted itself and in 1143 Theobald, Archbishop of Canterbury, consecrated one Gilbert as Bishop of St. Asaph, but the position of his successors was very difficult and one of them, Godfrey, was driven away by poverty and the hostility of the Welsh.
 A return made in the middle of the thirteenth century (London, British Library, Cotton Vitellius, c. x.) shows the existence of eight rural deaneries, seventy-nine churches, and nineteen chapels.
 By 1291 the deaneries had been doubled in number and there were Cistercian houses at Basingwerk, Aberconwy, Strata Marcella and Valle Crucis, and a Cistercian nunnery, Llanllugan Abbey.
 The cathedral, which had been burnt in the wars, was rebuilt and completed in 1295.
 Dedicated to St Asaph, it was a plain massive structure of simple plan, and was again destroyed during the Wars of the Roses.
-When it was restored by Bishop Redman the palace was not rebuilt and thus the bishops continued to be nonresident, notwithstanding the fact that in the late Middle Ages the bishop had five episcopal residences, four of which were alienated under Edward VI of England.
+When it was restored by Bishop Redman the palace was not rebuilt and thus the bishops continued to be nonresident, notwithstanding the fact that in the late Middle Ages the bishop had five episcopal residences, four of which were alienated under King Edward VI.
 Redman was abbot of Shap Abbey and visitor for the Premonstratensian canons, and spent most of his time visiting their monasteries or his diocese; he was diligent in his duties and felt no need to be resident in the city.
 At the end of the fifteenth century there was a great revival of church building, as is evidenced by the churches of that date still existing in the diocese.
 The chief shrines in the diocese were St Winefred's Well, St Garmon in Yale, St Derfel Gadarn in Edeirnion, St Melangell at Pennant, and the Holy Cross in Strata Marcella.
 All these were demolished at the Reformation.
 At that time the diocese contained one archdeaconry, sixteen deaneries, and one hundred and twenty-one parishes.

 The names and succession of the bishops after Saints Kentigern and Asaph are not clearly known until 1143.
-The last bishop in communion with Rome was Thomas Goldwell, who acceded in 1555 and was in the process of being transferred to Oxford when Queen Mary died and Elizabeth I came to the throne.
+The last bishop in communion with Rome was Thomas Goldwell, who acceded in 1555 and was in the process of being transferred to Oxford when Queen Mary I died and Elizabeth I came to the throne.
 Goldwell fled to the Continent and died in Rome on 13 April 1585, the last surviving member of the pre-Reformation hierarchy.

 The Report of the Commissioners appointed by his Majesty to inquire into the Ecclesiastical Revenues of England and Wales (1835) found the see had an annual net income of £6,301.
 This made it the wealthiest diocese in Wales and the fourth richest in Britain after Canterbury, London and Winchester.

 The see continued to be part of the Church of England until the Church was disestablished in Wales in 1920, since when it has been part of the (Anglican) Church in Wales.